wojciechignasiak/P_H_T_Weather_Station_Backend/readme.md

 <br>

     PHT is a project created by group of students.
-The project goal was to create a Web Service that will measure temperature, air humidity and pollution in the cities of Częstochowa, Myszków and Krzepice located in Silesia in Poland.
+The project goal was to create a Service that will measure temperature, air humidity and pollution in the cities of Częstochowa, Myszków and Krzepice located in Silesia in Poland.